dmeyers83/Text-Info-Systems-Project/README.md

 ```
 python main.py
 Access the page on this URL: http://127.0.0.1:5000/
-** If you get a selimun web driver or chrome error you may need to upgrade your chrome driver using this link:
+** If you get a selenium web driver or chrome error after your first search you may need to upgrade your chrome driver using this link:
 https://chromedriver.chromium.org/downloads

 ```